yonis-savary/sharp-php/Docs/core/logging.md

 [< Back to summary](../home.md)

-# Sharp-PHP - Logging & Shortcuts
+# 📃 Logging & Shortcuts

 Sharp got the [Logger](../../Classes/Core/Logger.php) class that can be used to log informations inside a log file